 Visit www.creativedance.org or call 206.363.7281

 Kaleidoscope’s unique blend of talent, enthusiasm, and soul delights and captivates audiences of all ages.
 Kaleidoscope in Concert celebrates the joy of dance with an exceptional balance of youth and professionalism.
-Kaleidoscope Dance Company is made up of young people ages 8-16.
+Kaleidoscope Dance Company is made up of young people ages 7-16.

-During the past 35 years, Kaleidoscope has traveled around the world sharing the joy of dance with audiences of all ages.
+During the past 36 years, Kaleidoscope has traveled around the world sharing the joy of dance.
 Recently, Kaleidoscope has performed in the Men In Dance Concert (to rave reviews) in Seattle, STG's Global Dance Party at The Moore, in Taiwan at Taipei National University of the Arts, and in Copenhagen, Denmark at the dance and the Child international world congress.